HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 3. The fourth color is somewhere in the middle of the two first colors.
 Again, of a different category.

-Two examples are below.
+Two examples below.
 Do take your time to inspect the HSB values below the images to understand color harmony: all colors are in a different category here.

 Combining Colors Colour Palettes